Prepare for typical interview questions. Use the answer guidelines to draft your own winning interview answers.

 "I enjoyed having to use my initiative.
 I have implemented and improved a number of the systems including the order processing system."

 With typical interview questions like this be careful that the dislikes you talk about do not refer to specific characteristics of the job opportunity you are interviewing for.
-Stay away from reasons such as overtime and salary.
-Avoid criticism of your boss, management or co-workers.
-Be general and refer to the lack of or absence of what you seek in a job or work environment.

 "There was very little opportunity for me to use my initiative.
 I regard this as one of my strengths and found it frustrating that I was unable to get past the bureaucracy of such a big company to implement any improvements.
 That is why I am enthusiastic about working for a smaller company like this which I know encourages employees to use their initiative."